NASA reveals how to find pictures of the distant universe that Hubble took on your birthday

 NASA said Hubble has “fundamentally changed our understanding of the universe, and its challenging story of innovation, determination, and human spirit inspires us.”

-The Hubble Space Telescope is named in honor of Edwin Hubble, the American astronomer who determined that the universe extends beyond the boundaries of the Milky Way, and made important discoveries about the universe in the early 1990s.
+The Hubble Space Telescope is named in honor of Edwin Hubble, the American astronomer who determined that the universe extends beyond the boundaries of the Milky Way, and made important discoveries regarding the universe in the early 1990s.

 The famous telescope was launched on April 24, 1990 aboard the space shuttle Discovery.
 Hubble was launched into orbit the next day, 340 miles above the Earth’s surface, to begin its mission to explore the vast universe, including distant galaxies, supernovae, nebulae and exoplanets.